Read how FreshBooks Estimates and Proposals gives U.K.-based F.B. & Sons the professional edge when winning new business.

 Now we’ve got a useful agreement that we can reference throughout the duration of the job.
 In our line of work, it can be difficult to judge what you might find until you’ve broken ground, so having this agreement is necessary.

-Clearly, Estimates and Proposals have been a game-changer for your landscaping business.
+Sounds like Estimates and Proposals have been a game-changer for you!
 What are some other features you find useful?

 Darryl: The ability to take Deposits is really important for our cash flow, especially on larger projects where material costs can be £3,000-£4,000.
 We don’t put the customer into our calendar until we receive that Deposit.